“America…You are our friends!”

-After breakfast, depart for approximately a one hour drive to Persepolis, what many feel is the greatest embodiment of Persian culture.
+After breakfast, depart for approximately a one hour drive to Persepolis, which many feel is the greatest embodiment of Persian culture.
 Established by Darius the Great (522 to 486 B.C.)
 Persepolis was the showplace under the Achaemenian dynasty (550-330 B.C.).
-The sheer expanse of Persepolis was awe inspiring to all its visitors, most of whom were subjects from the various part of the Empire who would come to Persepolis bearing gifts and to pay homage to the rulers.
+The sheer expanse of Persepolis was awe-inspiring to all its visitors, most of whom were subjects from the various part of the Empire who would come to Persepolis bearing gifts and to pay homage to the rulers.
 While much of Persepolis has been renovated, restored or destroyed, one cannot help being struck by the sheer scale and beauty of what remains.
 From Persepolis, you continue to nearby Naqshi-i-Rustam where one can see the tombs of prior kings built into the rock walls.
 Return to Shiraz.
 Dinner and overnight in Shiraz.
 (B, L, D)

 Monday, December 10 – Pasargad/Yazd